mattdavis90/node-red-contrib-tado-client/README.md

 # Tado Web API Node with shared config

+### Note: From v0.9.0 onward this node requires at least nodejs v12 due to using async functions.

 A <a href="http://nodered.org" target="_new">Node-RED</a> node with the shared configuration that lets you connect to the Tado Web API.

 *Please note: The library used by this node is derived from reverse engineering the Tado Web API and hence may be unstable.*